chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 ``insertion frequency`` specifies the frequency of insertion steps.
 For example, if we set ``insertion frequency = 1000``, steps 0, 1000, 2000, 3000, ... will be defined as insertion iterations.

 .. note::
     We recommend that the defined insertion box have at least a distance of :math:`{d^{max}_p}` (maximum diameter of particles) from the triangulation boundaries.
-Otherwise, particles may be inserted with anoverlap with the triangulation walls.
+Otherwise, particles may be inserted with an overlap with the triangulation walls.

-``insertion distance threshold`` specifies the initial distance between the particles inserted.
-A random number is added to this initial distance to generate randomness in the particles.
+``insertion distance threshold`` specifies the initial distance between inserted particles.
+A random number is added to this initial position in every direction to generate randomness in the particles.
 The random numbers are generated in the range [0 - ``insertion maximum offset``], and from a seed of ``insertion prn seed``.

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The gravitational acceleration as well as the physical properties of particles and walls are specified in the ``lagrangian physical properties`` subsection.
-These properties include diameter and density of particles, Young's modulus, Poisson's ratio, restitution coefficient and friction coefficients.
+These properties include particle diameter and density, Young's modulus, Poisson's ratio, restitution coefficient and friction coefficients.

 .. code-block:: text